 with species concentrations Ci (mol/L) and rate constants k1=0.05 1/d, k2=0.02 1/d, k3=0.01 1/d and k4=0.005 1/d.

 The analytical solution is derived for a semi-infinite half-space with Cartesian coordinates where the x-axis is chosen to be the normal vector of the boundary surface with the source patch at x = 0.
 Domain properties for the numerical approximation using the FEFLOW plugin are given in Table 9.
-Due to symmetry along the x-y and x-z planes, only the top left sector looking into the direction of flow is simulated.
+Due to symmetry along the x-y and x-z planes, only the top left sector looking in the direction of flow is simulated.
 At the source patch, a constant concentration boundary with 0 mol/L is set for all species except species C1, which has a concentration of 1 mol/L. At all other boundaries, a zero-gradient condition is employed for solute transport.

 Table 9: Domain properties.